ipfabric/docs/docs/platform_first_steps/01-deployment.md

    3. Select an `Availability Zone`.

-   4. Using the information in [Sizing the IP Fabric VM](#sizing-the-ip-fabric-vm), select the appropriate instance size.
+   4. Using the information in [Sizing IP Fabric VM](#sizing-ip-fabric-vm), select the appropriate instance size.

 2. Specify an `Administrator account` using Password authentication with a secure password.